-|*)||Helmholtz coil pair consists of two identical circular magnetic coils that are placed symmetrically on each side of the experimental area along a common axis and are separated by a distance equal to their radius.
-The current two coils is the same and consistent direction.
-The resulting field between the coils is almost homogeneous.|
+|*)||A Helmholtz coil pair consists of two identical circular magnetic coils placed symmetrically on either side of the experimental area along a common axis and separated by a distance equal to their radius.
+The current through the two coils is the same and uniform direction.
+The resulting field between the coils is nearly homogeneous.|

-Substituting the expression for the magnetic induction Helmholtz coils:
+Substitute the expression for the magnetic induction Helmholtz coils:

-we get the final relation:
+we obtain the final relation:

 |N||– number of turns of each coil; N = 240|

 |r||[m]||– radius of the coils (also distance between coils); r = 15 cm|

 |φ||[°]||– deviation of the magnetic needle corresponding to the current I;|